cbonoz/open23/README.md

 <!-- Saturn: Data validation (using browser client). https://github.com/filecoin-saturn/browser-client -->

-<p>Note this project is a hackathon prototype and would require additional work to be mainnet ready</p>
+ <p>Note this project is a hackathon prototype and would require additional work to be mainnet/production ready.</p>

 ## Running the project (from scratch)